edbkei/MO416AI/README.md

       In this version, hcs is similar to ucs, as it is considered uniform cost.

 v0.9 - Update 2020/04/27.
 Updated search2Agents, searchAgents, mo416pacman.ipynb with requirement [22] Ghost positions.

+v0.10 - Updated 2020/04/28.
+Updated search2.py to comply with Hill Climbing Search, random method introduced when similar cost is encountered between more than 1 neighbours.